MPG Symposium: Psychiatry and Human Nature

 1. Welcome: Dr Quinton Deeley – Chair of the Maudsley Philosophy Group

-2. Professor Gareth Owen will start the discussion with a talk about his new book Psychiatry and Human Nature: Classic and Romantic Perspectives(Cambridge University Press).
+2. Professor Gareth Owen started the discussion with a talk about his new book Psychiatry and Human Nature: Classic and Romantic Perspectives (Cambridge University Press).

 Professor Matthew Hotopf – Executive Dean, IoPPN, KCL